Registration is Closed

 MD/DO: The Institute for Functional Medicine designates this live activity for a maximum of 17 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-DC: Northwestern Health Science University (NWHSU) provides continuing education credit for chiropractic physicians.
-An application was submitted to NWHSU who applied to all states, except Arizona, Kentucky, Oklahoma, Tennessee, and Texas.
-Applications were submitted for 17 continuing education units (CEUs).
+DC: Northwestern Health Sciences University (NWHSU) provides continuing education credit for chiropractic physicians.
+IFM submitted an application to NWHSU who applied to all states, except Alabama, Arizona, Kentucky, Oklahoma, Tennessee, and Texas.
+NWHSU submitted applications for 17.0 continuing education units (CEUs).
 For a complete list of states and approval hours, please contact IFM.
+Please note that DCs may or may not be eligible for CME through live stream.
+For a complete list of states and approval hours, please contact IFM or check with your state board.

 PA: The American Academy of Physician Assistants (AAPA) accepts all continuing education credits from organizations accredited by the ACCME.
 Please contact your state physician assistant board to inquire if continuing education credits from ACCME-accredited organizations are accepted.

 Acupuncturist: IFM is a continuing education provider (provider #0232) of the California Acupuncture Board (CAB).
-The CAB approved this course for 17 Category 1 hours.
-Per the Recertification Handbook of the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), if a course is approved by a state acupuncture regulatory board, then it is eligible to submit with the re-certification application.
+CAB approved this course for 17.0 Category 1 hours.
+Per the Recertification Handbook of the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), courses approved by a state acupuncture regulatory board are eligible to submit with the re-certification application.
 Please contact your state acupuncture board to inquire if continuing education credits approved by the CAB are accepted.
 Note: California acupuncturists must attend this course in full to receive CPEUs.
-Partial credit will not be provided.
+Partial credit is not available.

 *CME credits are subject to change.

 Program materials and CME certificates for both in-person and live-stream programs are delivered to you through your personal IFM online account.
 For this reason, you may not register multiple people or someone other than yourself.
-Registration at regular tuition will close 4:00 pm PST, Friday February 2, 2018.
+Registration at regular tuition will close 4:00 pm PT, Friday February 8, 2019.
 Late registration tuition includes a $300 processing fee.
 Late registration in-person at the conference (subject to space) will incur a $300 processing fee.
-No live-stream registrations will be taken after 4:00 pm PST, Friday, February 2, 2018.
+No live-stream registrations will be taken after 4:00 pm PT, Friday, February 8, 2019.

 You must check in and be present in person at the in-person program to receive CME credit and to fulfill IFM Certification Program requirements.
 Only registered attendees with name badges will be allowed in the conference room.
 Children and unregistered spouses may not attend the program or sponsored events.